Manual Skeleton Adjustment

 Impact of Inconsistent Skeletons

-For VR users, the greater the movement range and the longer the movement time, the easier it is to deviate if the skeleton is inconsistent with their own.
-For an extreme example, if the VR character's leg height occupies 9/10 of the entire body and this skeleton is uploaded in rebocap, to keep the feet from slipping and the character's height consistent with reality, a real person stepping 60cm to the right might result in the virtual character stepping over 100cm (the virtual skeleton is much longer than the real person).
-If VR uses the real person's skeleton but uses this long-legged character in RebornVR or VRChat, the problem is that the virtual character's leg movement angle is much smaller than the real person's leg movement angle.
-In VR, positioning relies on the tracker's position to infer joint angles.
+For VR users, if the skeleton does not match their own, the greater the range of motion and the longer the movement time, the easier it is to deviate.
+An extreme example is if the VR character's leg height occupies 9/10 of the entire body, and this character skeleton is uploaded in rebocap, then to keep the feet from slipping and the character height consistent with reality, if the real person steps 60cm to the right, the virtual character might step over 100cm (the virtual skeleton is much longer than the real person).
+If VR uses a real person's skeleton, but RebornVR or VRChat uses this long-legged character, the problem is that the virtual character's leg movement angle is much smaller than the real person's leg movement angle, and VR positioning relies on the tracker's position to infer joint angles.

 How to Adjust the Skeleton